PART 29: GROWING PAINS

 “That’s funny,” Frank confirmed, glancing into the device then back to the voltage meter he had hooked up.
 “Yet I am getting a power reading.
 In fact, the charge is increasing.”

 Luci again looked into the black box.
 “I don’t understand.
 This should have worked fine.
-It must have something to do with how we reconnected those mystery electronics inside the handle.”
+It must have something to do with how we reconnected the assembly to those mystery electronics inside the handle.”

 “Maybe.
-I’d still rather not probe too deeply into those of course,” Frank said uneasily.
+I’d still rather not probe too deeply into those,” Frank said uneasily.
 “Since that handle controls the time jump.
 You didn’t, I don’t know, reverse any positive or negative connections, did you?”

 “Frank, please,” Luci said, shaking her head.
 True, he was better at hardware than her, but she was above such a basic mistake.